noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 The awarding ceremony began in some sort of flow, and I very nervously responded to Lillywood-san's words.

-“You have collected a total number of “2,321” fruits....
+“You have collected a total number of 2,321 fruits...
 This is a result unseen even back in the past, and it proves that you are truly loved by the Spirits.”

 [...........]